via5/Synergy/README.md

 [<img src="doc/empty-step.png" height="300">](doc/empty-step.png)

 Synergy now has one step and one modifier in this step.
+When there are more than one step, or more than one modifier in the selected step, the lists at the top can be used to switch betweem them.

 [<img src="doc/base.png" height="400">](doc/base.png)

 The left side is used to configure the step.
 The right side configures a modifier.
-The selected step or modifier can be changed in the list at the top.
 Other steps or modifiers can be added using the buttons below the lists.

 Adding steps: